adatapost/emberjs-getting-started/README.md

 # Getting Started with Ember.js

-*This is an adaptation of SproutCore 2.0 Getting Started Guide*
+*This is an adaptation of the extinct SproutCore 2.0 Getting Started Guide*

 Check the application here: <http://frodsan.github.com/emberjs-getting-started>.